-- Dealer financing may be beneficial. - Understand the terms and conditions. - Revolving cap loans - Down payment requirements. - Amortization should not exceed useful life. - Avoid inverted interest rate scenarios. - If your machinery loan interest rate is higher than your operating loan interest rate, what are you tempted to do? - Avoid paying debt to quickly hurting working capital and cash flow. - Avoid financing redundant equipment and liquidate unproductive assets. - Do not buy equipment if it is only to avoid income taxes! - Attend John Walton's "Equipment Purchase Decision Process."
+- Dealer financing may be beneficial but understand the terms and conditions and estimate APR. - Is the purchase price for a cash offer different than dealer financing? - Revolving capital loans. - Down payment requirements. - Amortization should not exceed useful life. - Avoid inverted interest rate scenarios (or remain disciplined). - If your machinery loan interest rate is higher than your operating loan interest rate, what are you tempted to do? - Avoid paying debt too quickly hurting working capital and straining cash flow. - Avoid financing redundant equipment and liquidate unproductive assets. - Have a replacement plan for key assets. - Do not buy equipment if it is only to avoid income taxes! - John Walton's "Equipment Purchase Decision Process." and Alan Galloway's "Tax Planning What the Producer Needs to Know."